2018 World Series: Game 5

 Alex Cora, seen here as a player in 2008, led the Red Sox to the World Series championship in his first year as manager.

 Chris Sale finished the World Series in relief in the 9th inning.

 On October 28, Los Angeles became the first city to host an MLB, NFL (Rams), NBA (Clippers), NHL (Kings), and MLS (Galaxy) game all on the same day.
 Before the game, Magic Johnson and Larry Bird promoted the game, giving reminders that both Boston and Los Angeles were squaring off for a championship, though in the World Series for the first time; the Boston Celtics and the Los Angeles Lakers met in the NBA Finals 11 times since the Lakers moved from Minneapolis in 1960.

 Clayton Kershaw started for the Dodgers, while David Price started for the Red Sox.
 Price became the first pitcher to start World Series games no more than four days apart while also pitching in relief between those games since Jack Billingham of the Cincinnati Reds did so in the 1972 World Series.
 Jackie Bradley Jr. again did not start in the outfield for Boston, but entered the game as a defensive replacement in the bottom of the ninth inning.

 Both teams scored in the first inning.
 The Red Sox scored in the top of the inning after a one out single by Andrew Benintendi followed by a two-run home run by Steve Pearce.
 David Freese led off the bottom of the inning with a home run for the Dodgers.
 No one else scored until the sixth inning, when Mookie Betts hit a home run with one out and then J. D. Martinez hit a lead-off homer in the seventh to make it 4–1.
 Kershaw pitched seven innings, allowing four runs on seven hits, with five strikeouts and no walks.

 In the eighth inning, Pearce hit another home run, this time off of Pedro Báez.
 Price pitched into the eighth, allowing only one run on three hits and two walks while striking out five.
 He became just the fifth pitcher to pitch 6+ innings and allow three or fewer hits in three straight postseason starts.
 Joe Kelly and Chris Sale pitched the last two innings and both struck out the side, Sale getting Manny Machado to strike out for the last out, the Red Sox winning the game 5–1 and the title 4–1.
+The Red Sox broke a tie with the San Francisco Giants for the most World Series wins this century with four.
 Pearce won the World Series Most Valuable Player Award.